netlify/plugins/README.md

 [Build Plugins](https://docs.netlify.com/configure-builds/build-plugins) are a new way to extend the functionality of your build on Netlify.
 The [`plugins.json` file](./site/plugins.json) in this repository is used to generate the [Netlify plugins directory](https://app.netlify.com/plugins).
 Plugins in this directory can be installed directly through the Netlify UI.

+## Legacy branch

+Do not remove this git branch.
+It is used as the production branch of the Netlify site.
+This deploys [https://netlify-plugins.netlify.app/plugins.json](https://netlify-plugins.netlify.app/plugins.json) which is used by older versions of Netlify CLI.
+New versions of Netlify CLI, Build and App use a versioned URL instead like [https://list-v1--netlify-plugins.netlify.app/plugins.json](https://list-v1--netlify-plugins.netlify.app/plugins.json).
+Those are created by branch deploys on the Netlify site triggered by git tags.
+This is automated by a GitHub action which is performed on any new commit on the `main` branch.

 ## Contributing

 The Netlify Plugins directory is filled with plugins created by Netlify staff and members of the community like you.
 You can contribute to the directory in the following ways: